 This act increases the accessibility of water, which prompts the dog to drink more water.
 The bowls must be positioned in places easily accessible to the dog.
 Also, remember to regularly check up on the bowls and refill the empty ones.

 Just like humans, dogs love clean habitats and feeding and drinking bowls.
 In fact, some dogs refuse to drink water because the bowls are unclean, which causes the water in them to become dirty.
 To avoid such an occurrence, it is recommended that you keep water bowls clean at all times.

 Apart from encouraging the dog to drink water, keeping bowls clean protects them from diseases and infections.
 Thus, in addition to keeping the water bowls clean, ensure that the water provided is clean.

 3. Feed the Dog Wet Foods

-If your dog refuses to drink water entirely, specialists recommend that you consider feeding it wet foods.
-To achieve this, take some dog food, whether canned, kibble, or cooked and add some water.
+If your dog refuses to drink water entirely, specialists recommend that you consider feeding them wet foods.
+To achieve this, take some dog food, whether canned, kibble, or cooked, and add some water.
 Afterward, leave the food to settle for the water to be fully absorbed.

 Some people believe that giving a dog crunchy foods aids in cleaning the teeth.
-However, this is only a myth and should not prevent you from socking the dog food in some water.
+However, this should not prevent you from soaking the dog food in some water.
 Providing wet foods is the best option for people struggling to get their dogs to drink water.